liquidat/ansible-demo-notes/README.md

 - Tower also central place for playbook results: what was done where, and did it work?
 -
 ## Start: command line
+- :question: Do you often access multiple machines via command line?
+- :question: Do you know dancing/dstributed shell?
-- just the command line
-- think of SSH on steroids
+- just the command line - like SSH on steroids
-- inventory: can be static file or executed script; think of existing CMDB or Satellite or anything
+- access tomachines via inventory: can be static file or executed script; think of existing CMDB or Satellite or anything
 - here: static
 - show inventory: clients, groups, additional options; highlight connection type
+- easiest way to contact: ping a machine, shows that is alive - and works!
 - ping Linux clients
 - ping windows machine: ping and win_ping
+- simple task via raw `ansible helium -m command -a "uname -a"`
+- simple task via module `ansible helium -m yum -a "name=httpd state=present" -s`
+- complex task via simple module `ansible unix -m user -a "name=rwolters state=present"`
+- where to get info about module parameters: `ansible-doc yum`, and `ansible-doc -s yum`
 - raw echo command on all: `ansible all -m raw -a "uname -a;get-host;echo 0"`
-- using unix only module: `ansible unix -m user -a "name=rwolters state=present"`
-- where to get info about module parameters: `ansible-doc yum`, and `ansible-doc -s yum`
 - :white_check_mark: Ansible can contact multiple nodes at the same time
 - :white_check_mark: commands can already be distribution agnostic, even OS agnostic
 - :white_check_mark: use case: instant execution of single tasks across server landscapes